robtherad/BCArma/ADV_120[BC]MissionTemplate.Altis/f/core/readme.md

 ***

 ###killdisplay
-Adds an event handler to every player which triggers another script that keeps track of every kill.
-Once a player is killed the information is displayed in their chat box as well as their post game screen.
+Adds an event handler to every player which triggers another script (`fn_core_mpKilled`)that keeps track of every kill.
+Once a player is killed the information collected by the second script is displayed in their chat box as well as their post game screen.
 #####Configure
 No configuration required.
 #####Disable